-Miami Heat center was named Wednesday to the 2015-16 NBA All-Defensive Second Team.
-He was the top vote-getter on the second team with 126 points. barely edged him out as the league's premier center by a slim 137 to 126 margin, with 47 first-team votes to Whiteside's 44.
+Miami Heat center Hassan Whiteside was named Wednesday to the 2015-16 NBA All-Defensive Second Team.
+He was the top vote-getter on the second team with 126 points.
+DeAndre Jordan barely edged him out as the league's premier center by a slim 137 to 126 margin, with 47 first-team votes to Whiteside's 44.

-Dwyane Wade received the only other vote for a member.forward Kawhi Leonard was the sole unanimous selection to the first-team, while the Jordan-Whiteside contest was the closest positional battle among first-and-second team finishers.
+San Antonio Spurs forward Kawhi Leonard was the sole unanimous selection to the first-team, while the Jordan-Whiteside contest was the closest positional battle among first-and-second team finishers.
+Dwyane Wade received the only other vote for a Heat member.

 Few tidbits on the selections,